-Cannabis may be legal for adults (18+), but like many controlled substances there are negative health effects.
-Be informed on how to lower the risk of these negative effects, if you choose to use.
+Cannabis is legal for adults (18+), but like many controlled substances, there are negative health effects.
+Canada's Lower-Risk Cannabis Use Guidelines will help you stay informed on how to lower the risk of these negative effects, if you choose to use.

 What are the tips for lower-risk use?